foundersandcoders/coursebook/src/course/handbook/mentor-guidance.md

 _**Role circles (from week 2)**_

-- Make a breakout room for each role (QA, UX, Scrum, Devops).
+- If remote, make a breakout room for each role (QA, UX, Scrum, Devops).
 - Bring the cohort back and recreate project breakout rooms once done.

 _**Code Review**_

-- Pick one project to code review and raise issues from 10:00 to 10:45.
+- Pick one project to code review and raise issues from 16:45 to 17:45.
 - Be complimentary, keep it focused around the acceptance criteria and learning objectives for the week, of course highlighting improved ways of writing code, especially concerning topics covered in previous weeks.
 - Ideally keep it brief and where appropriate link to resources (MDN, W3, etc).
 - You will review two weeks: your week and the week after.